bmeme/drupal-course/README.md

 is enough.

-If you aren't using docker remember to create a database instance on your database server before to start installation.
+If you aren't using docker remember to create a database instance on your database server before starting installation.

 ### How to install

 ### Disclaimer
 If you are using Docker, remember to execute the following commands in a shell into your `app` container.
-You can do that typing:
+You can open a shell into `app` container typing:

 ```
 $ docker-compose exec app bash